Wilshire Boulevard Temple: Audrey Irmas Pavilion

 In 2015, more than a dozen architectural firms were considered for the Audrey Irmas Pavilion by a 15-person committee made up of congregation members, including philanthropists Glazer, Bruce Karatz, Eli Broad, and Anthony Pritzker.
 The committee whittled down 25 firms to four, whom Broad paid $100,000 each.

-After four firms submitted detailed proposals, a design by Partner Shohei Shigematsu, of the Office for Metropolitan Architecture's New York office, was selected for the $75 million structure.
-(OMA is based in Rotterdam and was founded by Rem Koolhaas.)
+After four firms submitted detailed proposals, a design by Shohei Shigematsu, of the Office for Metropolitan Architecture's New York office, was selected for the $75 million structure.
 OMA New York proposed a trapezoidal five-story building including a rooftop garden, office spaces and a large, vaulted ground-level banquet hall to replace a parking lot next to the main building on Wilshire Boulevard.

-The temple then received a $30 million pledge from Audrey Irmas, after the $70.5 million sale of her Cy Twombly painting.
+The temple received a $30 million pledge from Audrey Irmas, after the $70.5 million sale of her Cy Twombly painting.
 Wallis Annenberg contributed $15 million to complete the pavilion and another $3 million on a third-floor, 7,000 sqft for older adults, called GenSpace.

-By 2022, the pavilion, which in all cost $95 million, was finished.
-Its facade features 1,230 hexagonal glass fiber reinforced concrete panels; each panel is set at a unique angle, and each contains a window that is set at a unique angle.
-The pavilion’s ground floor features a 14,000 sqft, with a floor of polished red concrete.
+The pavilion, which cost $95 million, was completed in 2022.
+Its façade features 1,230 hexagonal glass fiber reinforced concrete panels; each panel was set at a unique angle, and each contains a window that was set at a unique angle.
+The pavilion's ground floor featured a 14,000 sqft, with a floor of polished red concrete.
 The second level contains a trapezoidal chapel and outdoor terrace.
 On the third floor, Mia Lehrer designed a circular sunken garden surrounded by walls painted an azure blue.